-July 22 - August 1, 2023
+July 22 - August 1, 2024

 Many parrots visit the clay licks along the Tambopata, including 6 species of macaw.
-This collection features Scarlet and Blue-and-Yellow Macaws, as well as Blue-headed, Orange-cheeked, Yellow-crowned and Mealy parrots.

-Photograph by quide Jesse Fagan.
+Tambopata Research Center was established to study this fascinating behavior, and has become well-known as a place where Scarlet Macaws such as these, can be seen well.
+Other species frequenting the clay lick include Blue-and-Yellow Macaws, and Blue-headed, Orange-cheeked, Yellow-crowned and Mealy parrots.
+Photograph by guide Jesse Fagan.

-We include here information for those interested in the 2023 Field Guides Peruvian Rainforests of the Tambopata tour:
+We include here information for those interested in the 2024 Field Guides Peruvian Rainforests of the Tambopata tour: